Maya Deren: Meshes of the Afternoon (1943)

 In 1943, Deren purchased a used 16mm Bolex camera with some of the inheritance money after her father's death from a heart attack.
 This camera was used to make her first and best-known film, Meshes of the Afternoon (1943), made in collaboration with Hammid in their Los Angeles home on a budget of $250.
 Meshes of the Afternoon is recognized as a seminal American avant-garde film.
-It is the first example of a narrative work in avant-garde American film; critics have seen autobiographical elements in the film, as well as thoughts about women and the individual.
-Originally a silent film with no dialogue, music for the film was composed by Deren's third husband Teiji Itō in 1952.
+Critics have seen autobiographical elements in the film, as well as thoughts about woman as subject rather than as object.
+Originally a silent film with no dialogue, music for the film was composed, long after its initial screenings, by Deren's third husband Teiji Itō in 1952.
 The film can be described as an expressionistic "trance film", full of dramatic angles and innovative editing.
-It seems to investigate the ephemeral ways in which the protagonist's unconscious mind works and makes connections between objects and situations.
-A woman, played by Maya Deren, walks to her friend's house in Los Angeles, falls asleep and has a dream.
+It investigates the ephemeral ways in which the protagonist's unconscious mind works and makes connections between objects and situations.
+A woman, played by Maya Deren, walks up to a house in Los Angeles, falls asleep and seems to have a dream.
 The sequence of walking up to the gate on the partially shaded road restarts numerous times, resisting conventional narrative expectations, and ends in various situations inside the house.
 Movement from the wind, shadows and the music sustain the heartbeat of the dream.
-Certain symbols reoccur on the screen, including a cloaked, mirror-faced figure, and a key, which becomes twinned with a knife.
+Recurring symbols include a cloaked figure, mirrors, a key, and a knife.